A Truly One-Of-Its-Kind Place Of Worship, Yogmaya Temple Is A Whopping 5,000 Years Old!

 Delhi, a perfect combination of the old and new, houses several sites which hold deep historical and mythological significance.
-One of these sites is the Yogmaya Temple - it really is one of a kind since no other temple exists in Delhi which worships the deity Yogmaya.
+One of these sites is the Yogmaya Temple which is really one of a kind since no other temple exists in Delhi which worships the deity Yogmaya.
 According to legend, Mehrauli was earlier called Yoginipuram after the deity Yogmaya.
-She was a reincarnation of Lord Vishnu and sister of Lord Krishna who vanished into thin air after being replaced with the lord & prophesying Kansa’s death at the hands of her brother.
+She was a reincarnation of Lord Vishnu and sister of Lord Krishna who vanished into thin air after being replaced with the lord & prophesied Kansa’s death at the hands of her brother.

 According to Hindu mythology, Yogmaya also means divine illusion and she is worshipped by many as the mother of all beings.
 Apart from Yogmaya, the temple also has other deities such as Lord Ram, Shiva, Ganesha and other widely worshipped Hindu gods and goddesses.

 The Legendary History

 Picture Credits: Vikrant Kumar